davidagold/AbstractTables.jl/README.md

 ### Query interface (column-indexable specific)

-The query interface for column-indexable types `T <: AbstractTable` leverages the ability to retrieve and set columns represented as in-memory Julia vectors in its extension of the `jplyr` `Query` framework.
+The query interface for column-indexable types `T <: AbstractTable` leverages the ability to retrieve and set columns represented as in-memory Julia vectors in its extension of the `StructuredQueries` `Query` framework.

 Required methods:
 * `default(tbl::T)`